MaxiDonkey/DelphiGroqCloud/README.md

 >```

 >[!Warning]
-> To use the examples provided in this tutorial, especially to work with asynchronous methods, I recommend defining the Gemini interface with the widest possible scope.
+> To use the examples provided in this tutorial, especially to work with asynchronous methods, I recommend defining the Groq interface with the widest possible scope.
 ><br/>
 > So, set `GroqCloud := TGroqFactory.CreateInstance(API_KEY);` in the `OnCreate` event of your application.
 ><br/>